Technological developments in the last decade have made it possible to take a thyroid test at home.

 - You have a low sex drive

-You should a thyroid test at home if you are suffering from the following signs associated with hyperthyroidism or an overactive thyroid for up to six weeks or more:
+You should take a thyroid test at home if you are suffering from the following signs of an overactive thyroid, also known as hyperthyroidism for up to six weeks or more:

 - You have inexplicably lost up to 10 pounds, or are finding it difficult to put on weight